gramaziokohler/ros_docker/README.md

 ### Using the containers

-> Check the examples folder for many more docker

-The ideal way to use these images is to create a `docker-compose.yml` file to set up the full environment at once.

 #### Web UI example

 1. Copy & Paste the following content into a `docker-compose.yml` file in your computer: